canonical/vanilla-framework/templates/docs/patterns/hero/index.md

 level as the hero grid columns to make it take full width beneath the rest of the hero.
 This is identical to the full-width image layout for the [50/50 layout](#50-50-with-full-width-image).

-<div class="embedded-example"><a href="/docs/examples/patterns/hero/hero-signpost-full-width-image" class="js-example js-show-template">
+<div class="embedded-example"><a href="/docs/examples/patterns/hero/hero-signpost-full-width-image" class="js-example" data-lang="jinja">
 View example of the hero pattern in 50/50 split
 </a></div>